MikeDoes/EPO-Hackahton/README.md

 ## EPO Python Package (Library)

 The package is subdivided into text/image processing, constants and small sample data for testing purposes

+## Feature developments

+Develop the features in your own branch.
+Then merge in into main